hamxiaoz/10x-developer/javascript.md

 - `let id = setTimeout(()=>console.log('future'), 1000)`, `clearTimeout(id)`
 - `let id = setInterval(()=>console.log('again'), 1000)`, `clearInterval(id)` Use setTimout to emulate interval, as timeout is pushed to the queue, where interval might run in overlap.
 - `window.print` display print window
+- `location`: window.location is the same as document.location

 ### Function
 - Always has `arguments` (note it's not `this.arguments`) for it's arguments, it's array like